run-llama/llama_index/docs/how_to/custom_llms.md

 print(response)
 ```

 Using this method, you can use any LLM.
 Maybe you have one running locally, or running on your own server.
 As long as the class is implemented and the generated tokens are returned, it should work out.
+Note that we need to use the prompt helper to customize the prompt sizes, since every model has a slightly different context length.

 Note that you may have to adjust the internal prompts to get good performance.
 Even then, you should be using a sufficiently large LLM to ensure it's capable of handling the complex queries that LlamaIndex uses internally, so your mileage may vary.